aaron-grau/curic/javascript/homeworks/questions/callbacksandfunctioncalls.md

 Now, let's make things a little bit crazier and use `call` and `apply`.

 We can use `call` and `apply` to change the identity of `this`.
 Test out `Noodles.chase.call(Markov, Noodles)`. `Noodles.chase` just returns to us a regular function, and when we use `call` with Markov as our first argument, `this` is set to Markov!
 Whoa, cats chasing dogs!
 Apply is similar, but we need to pass it an array of arguments.
 Try using `apply` to change the context of `Noodles.chase` to Markov.

+After you finish the homework, or if you get stuck on one of the problems, you can view the solutions [here](https://github.com/appacademy/curriculum/tree/master/javascript/homeworks/solutions).